wavefrontHQ/docs/pages/doc/csp_area_differences.md

 </td>
 <td><strong>Who</strong>: All users.
 <p><strong>Where</strong>: In the Operations for Applications user interface.</p>
-<p><strong>How</strong>: The Alert Viewer shows the Related Insights pane with insights in which this alert is aggregated.
+<p><strong>How</strong>: The Alert Viewer shows the Related Insights pane with the insights that contain this alert.
 For details, see <a href="alerts.html#step-2-examine-the-related-information">Examine the Related Information</a>.</p>
 <p>The Alert Editor also includes Related Insights pane.</p>
 </td>
 </tr>